amberstar/the-component-pattern/README.md

 1. parent component (The focal point of reasoning)
 2. parent inputs
 3. input sent from parent to child component
-4. output from child component recieved by parent
+4. output from child component received by parent
-5. parent ouputs
+5. parent outputs

 The Constraints: